Proper plumber or cowboy?

 Kiwis love having a go, but most sanitary plumbing, gasfitting and drainlaying work is restricted and illegal to do yourself.
 That’s because there are health and safety risks, mistakes are costly, and of course, your insurance probably won’t cover the work of an unauthorised tradesperson.

-The PGDB is running a ‘Sort the Pros from the Cons’ campaign and their website is full of helpful information regarding which work is restricted and which isn’t.
+The PGDB's website is full of helpful information regarding which work is restricted and which isn’t.

 You can also get the R.A.C (Report-A-Cowboy) app on your mobile phone, making it easy to notify the PGDB investigation team about unlicensed tradespeople doing illegal work.